 Image courtesy NASA.

-The instruments on the Rosetta lander are described on a separate page.
+The instruments on the Rosetta lander are listed on another page.

 You might also be interested in:

-Comet 67P/Churyumov-Gerasimenko was discovered in 1969 by Klim Churyumov and Svetlana Gerasimenko.
-The comet orbits the Sun once every 6.57 years.
-Its orbit brings it closer to the Sun than Mars at the...more
+Comet Churyumov-Gerasimenko was discovered in 1969.
+It is named after the two scientists who found it, Klim Churyumov and Svetlana Gerasimenko.
+The comet goes around the Sun once every 6.57 years.
+The...more

 The Rosetta lander has many instruments that it will use to make measurements when it lands on Comet Churyumov-Gerasimenko.
-The instruments carried by the lander are described in the table below.
+The instruments carried by the lander are listed lower on this page.
 The instruments...more

 Scientists have learned a great deal from the crash of comet Shoemaker-Levy 9.
 Scientists traced the orbit of the comet backwards in time to guess its origin.
 The crash of a comet like Shoemaker-Levy 9...more